Car Insurance When Moving to Another State: What You Need to Know

 Beyond basic liability, some states mandate:

-• Uninsured/Underinsured Motorist Coverage (UM/UIM): Required in states like Maryland, Connecticut, Illinois, and others
+• Uninsured/Underinsured Motorist Coverage (UM/UIM): Required in states like Maryland, Connecticut, Illinois, and North Carolina (newly required at minimum as of July 2025)

 • Medical Payments Coverage (MedPay): Required in some states as an alternative to PIP